 About Me

-I began my career as a CPU designer at Sun Microsystems, working on the SPARC chip line, including Spitfire, which powered Sun's high-end servers.
+I began my career in silicon valley California as a CPU designer at Sun Microsystems, working on the SPARC chip line, including Spitfire, which powered Sun's high-end servers.
 My work ranged from RC extraction (characterizing resistive-capacitive effects on net delays) to developing ECAD tools and frameworks that made the complex chip design process smoother and more scalable.

 From Sun, I moved to Intel, where I worked on the P6 and P7 Pentium projects.
-There, I tackled the classic packing problem (an NP-complete challenge in chip design) and built a simulated annealing–based packer using gradient descent—part of Intel's ongoing effort to optimize transistor density and performance in next-generation processors.
+There, I tackled the classic packing problem - an NP-complete challenge in chip design, using simulated annealing, my first encounter with gradient descent.

 Following Aadhaar, I partnered with Vinod Khosla to start Khosla Labs in Bangalore, an incubator for startups in fintech, identity, and digital public infrastructure.
 I also served on the board of HDFC Bank, India's largest private bank, bringing a technology lens to financial inclusion at scale.